Frank Graham Heppel

 F. Graham Heppel, an accomplished flutist and versatile performer on several other instruments, taught music for over seventy years in five different countries and at the elementary school through university levels.
 Additionally, he led several military bands in both the U.S. and the Philippines.

-Heppel was born and raised in West New York, New Jersey, the only son and one of three children born to Frank and Philippine Lessner Heppel.
+Graham was born in West New York, New Jersey, on July 26, 1918, the only son and one of three children born to Frank and Philippine Lessner Heppel.
 There was a lot of music in the home, with his mother playing piano and father singing in frequent gatherings of the larger family where all participated in making music.
 His mother started him on piano before he entered grade school.
 He was fascinated by the violin and at an early age was given an instrument and lessons on it, with the condition that he continue piano lessons.

 When Graham entered grade school, he could not speak English since only German was spoken in the home.
 He continued music study throughout his school years, learning flute in the grade school, and developed a playing proficiency on several instruments.